 212 C.E.

 Tertullian composed the now-lost Adversus Apelleiacos (“Against the Apelleians”), directed against Apelles, the chief disciple of Marcion, and his followers.
-Further, Ambrose of Alexandria, formerly a Marcionite, comes to Origen’s school in Alexandria and is converted to Catholicism, thereafter becoming Origen’s close companion and a principal patron of his scriptural commentaries.
+The existence of this work confirms that the Apellean school remained a distinct and important Marcionite stream after Apelles’ death.
+Around the same period, Ambrose of Alexandria, formerly a Marcionite, enters Origen’s school in Alexandria and is converted to Catholicism, later becoming Origen’s close companion and a principal patron of his scriptural commentaries.
+Because Apelles himself was associated with Alexandria, Ambrose’s Alexandrian connection makes him a likely former Apellean who later became an Origenist.
+However, surviving sources do not explicitly label him as such.

 218 C.E.